ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [JS] Typical headaches: Callback hell, Undefined, NaN, Type coercion, Truthiness, Shallow copies

-If you thought JS was going to be easy, you're in for a couple (unpleasant) surprises.
+If you thought JS was going to be easy, you’re in for a couple (unpleasant) surprises.

 ```js
 // 1.
 Async code: Callback hell and race conditions